TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 attribute of the form elements.

-Also the name of the form (name="blog") is important because it is used as variable name for the object to be send.
+Also the name of the form (name="blog") is important because it is used as a variable name for the object to be sent.
 When submitting the form the ``updateAction`` is called with the ``blog`` object as parameter.